vikrant82/chat-analyzer/overview.md

      - The `call_conversational` method in the AI logic dynamically selects a system prompt.
      - If the `original_messages` parameter is provided, it uses the `UNIFIED_SYSTEM_PROMPT` for summarization.
      - Otherwise, it uses the `GENERAL_AI_SYSTEM_PROMPT` for conversational AI.
+   - **Caching Architecture:**
+     - The application employs a two-layer caching strategy to optimize performance and reduce API calls.
+       - **Layer 1: File-Based Cache (Retrieval Cache):**
+         - **Purpose:** To store the raw, unprocessed message data fetched from platform APIs (Telegram/Webex).
+This minimizes direct API calls to external services.
+         - **Location:** `cache/<platform>/<user_id>/<chat_id>/<date>.json`
+         - **Logic:** This cache is only used for days in the past.
+It correctly identifies that today's messages are mutable and always fetches them live, preventing the caching of incomplete or changing data.
+       - **Layer 2: In-Memory Cache (Processing Cache):**
+         - **Purpose:** To store the fully processed and formatted message data that is ready to be sent to the AI model.
+This avoids the CPU cost of repeatedly formatting the same data.
+         - **Location:** A global dictionary in `app.py`.
+         - **Logic:** This cache is keyed by the session token and the exact date range of the request.
+It is only used if the requested date range does *not* include the current day, ensuring that analyses involving today's data are always performed on the freshest information.

 **6. API & External Interactions**
    - **Internal APIs:**